magento/devdocs/guides/v2.0/config-guide/config/config-php.md

 The value `1` or `0` indicates whether a module is enabled or disabled.

-Disabled modules are not recognized by Magento; in other words, they don't participate in merging configuration, in dependency injection, events, plug-ins, and so on.
-Disabled modules do not display in the storefront or Admin and don't affect routing.
+Disabled modules are not recognized by the Magento application; in other words, they don't participate in merging configuration, in dependency injection, events, plug-ins, and so on.
+Disabled modules do not modify the storefront or Admin and don't affect routing.

 The only practical difference of a module being disabled and being completely absent in the code base is that a disabled module is found by the autoloader, enabling its classes and constants to be reused in other code.

 <h3 id="config-php-contents-env-php">Environmental Configuration</h3>
 The following table provides details about each `env.php` segment and its structure.